bchiang7/v4/content/jobs/Postman/index.md

 As a part of the Version Control team at Postman, I was responsible for evaluating specifications and building systems in alignment with business OKRs to allow for a better collaborative and versioning ecosystem for our users.

-- Spearheaded the design and development for a new change management platform, via which any team across the organization can integrate with the Version Control platform on a self-serve basis to provide version control experience for their entities.
+- Pioneered a self-serve change management platform, empowering organization-wide teams to effortlessly integrate with Version Control and enhance version control experiences.
-- Converted user stories into actionable items based on requirements in alignment with business OKRs.
+- Transformed user stories into actionable tasks aligned with business OKRs, driving efficient project execution.
-- Led the optimisation of core product workflows, causing an E2E improvement of upto 70%.
+- Championed core product workflow optimizations, achieving up to a 70% end-to-end performance improvement.